univention/guardian/authorization-api/README.md

 **guardian.authz.logging.structured,type=bool,default=False**: If set to True, the logging output is structured as a JSON object

 **guardian.authz.logging.level,type=Enum,default=SUCCESS**: Sets the log level of the application.
-The choices are TRACE, DEBUG, INFO, SUCCESS, WARNING, ERROR, CRITICAL.
+The choices are DEBUG, INFO, WARNING, ERROR, CRITICAL.

 **guardian.authz.logging.format,type=string**: Defines the format of the log output, if not structured.
 The possible options are described [here](https://loguru.readthedocs.io/en/stable/api/logger.html).
 The default is